ashumeow/waterfall/README.md

 #Waterfall

-A bookmarklet to create page load waterfall in the browser using the Resource Timing API
+A bookmarklet to create page load waterfall in the browser using the <a href="http://w3c.github.io/resource-timing/">Resource Timing API</a>.

 Just add the bookmarklet below to your bookmarks bar.